 When a young man takes sexual advantage of a young sexually inexperienced woman by making promises to her and seducing her into having sex with no intention of keeping those promises, he doesn’t get off the hook that easy.
 If you are granted sex because you have seduced and lied then you are a thief who has taken what was not yours to take.

 This command addresses ultimate accountability for young men.
 If you seduce a young virgin with the promise of marriage then he is not only obligated to marry her but he is obligated to lavish her with gifts and honor due a new wife and with the added protection for her that he could never put her out and divorce her.
 He was obligated to provide the three things we discussed in the response to the last article — home, food and provision, and sex — for the rest of her life.
+At the same time, the father is given the opportunity to object and keep his daughter from a hasty union and, as is always the case in Jewish marriage, the woman has the ultimate say in whether the union takes place or not.**

 The clear Statement from God’s Law is that young girls being seduced into premarital sex are NOT devalued.